k-zafar/dc_civicrm_mem/README.md

-# Designer Maker Civicrm
+# Commerce CiviCRM Membership Integration Module
 This is a test project.
-Its built on Drupal 7 and CiviCRM.
+Aim is to build module which integration Commerce with CiviCRM on Drupal 7.